jakemcdermott/page_automation/README.md

 Page Automation using Pytest, Docker, and Selenium
 ============================================

-A simple page automation project layout using pytest fixtures to invoke standalone selenium containers in docker.
+A page automation project layout using pytest fixtures to invoke selenium containers in parallel.

 Organization and Folder Structure